 Sterilization involves making a person incapable of reproduction.

 Sterilization should always be considered permanent.
-However, if couples change their minds, an operation that reconnects the appropriate tubes (reanastomosis) can be done to try to restore fertility, or conception may be possible with in vitro fertilization.
+However, if couples change their minds, an operation that reconnects or opens the appropriate tubes (called reanastomosis) can be done to try to restore fertility.
+Its success depends in part on which procedure was used for sterilization.
 Reanastomosis is less likely to be effective in men than in women and cannot be done if certain procedures that block the tubes were used.
 For couples, pregnancy rates are 45 to 60% after reanastomosis in men and 50 to 80% after reanastomosis in women.
 If reanastomosis is unsuccessful, conception may be possible with in vitro (test tube) fertilization (see In vitro (test tube) fertilization (IVF)).

 About 2% of women become pregnant during the first 10 years after they are sterilized.
 About one third of these pregnancies are mislocated (ectopic) pregnancies that develop in the fallopian tubes.

 Surgical removal of the uterus (hysterectomy) also results in sterility.
 This procedure is usually done to treat a disorder rather than as a sterilization technique.

 Last full review/revision August 2013 by Laura Sech; Daniel R. Mishell, Jr., MD; Emily Silverstein